sanju9645/Chat-app-with-MERN/README.md

 -----------------------------
 Step 8 - Handling login
 -----------------------------
-After a user logged in, we need to store it in the local storage and it should be globally available on every page, for that we use 'Context', check AuthContext
+Once a user logs in, stash it in the local storage for all to see, with 'Context', peep AuthContext

-Which is a global state
+That's your global state right there

-We can also use ZUSTAND for this
+You can also kick it up a notch with ZUSTAND

 npm install zustand

-So when the user click on a chat, we will store the clicked conversation and messages on a global state using zustand
+So when someone taps a chat, we'll save that convo and the messages in a global state using zustand

-Then we need to create a hook to get all conversations
+Next up, craft a hook to snag all them convos